csexton/codeography.com/cv/index.markdown

  * [Captured](http://github.com/csexton) - Quick screen capture sharing for OS X.
  * [ohai plugin howto](http://github.com/csexton/ohai-plugin-howto) - Tutorial I wrote on creating ohai plugins.
+ * [Dotfiles](http://github.com/csexton/dotfiles) - You can tell alot about a coder by what they put in their `.dotfiles`.

 ### Background